unfoldingWord/uw-word-count/src/components/word-count-basic/README.md

 - `utn` (a tab separated value format)

 Here are selected pre-processing examples for Markdown:
-- All links, image refs, embedded HTML are removed.
+- All links, image refs, embedded HTML are removed. *This includes bare URLs; see Markdown example below*
 - In order to treat Scripture references (3:16), time (4:00), and floating point numbers as one "word", the colon and periods are changed to text: "colon", "dash", and "decimal".